lfresard/blood_rnaseq_rare_disease_paper/README.md

 You can use our proposed pipeline to highlight candidate genes by following this [code](./pipeline.md)

 You can find the code and data to reproduce the main figures [here](./main_figures)

+You can find the code and data to reproduce the Extended Data Figures [here](./sup_figures)